German-speaking Representations in Peru

 - Email: lima-ob@bmeia.gv.at

-- Emergency number for Austrian citizens: +51 997 376 645
+- Emergency Number for Austrian Citizens: +51 997 376 645

-- Public Access: Monday to Thursday 10:00 AM–12:00 PM, by appointment only
+- Office Hours for Public: Monday to Thursday 10:00 AM–12:00 PM, by appointment only

-- Official District: Peru and Bolivia
+- Jurisdiction: Peru and Bolivia

 Typical Services